ChenOst/gamedev-06-q1/README.md

 ### Added new Script: Player
-Contains information about the player, such as the amount of life, shield and whether he collided with an enemy while the shield was activated or not and accordingly send info to "Lives" obejct.
+Contains information about the player, such as the amount of life, shield and whether he collided with an enemy while the shield was activated or not and accordingly send info to `Lives` obejct.

-- "Lives" obejct - Located in the right corner of the screen, shows the player at any given moment the number of lives he has left.
+- `Lives` obejct - Located in the right corner of the screen, shows the player at any given moment the number of lives he has left.

  <img src="Images/lives.png" width=400>